 But you can’t take all of that out as cash.
 In most cases, you’ll need to leave some money in the home to refinance.
 Assume you can only refinance 80% of the value of the home.
-That means $40,000 stays in the home, and you take out $25,000, less closing costs, in cash.
+That means $40,000 stays in the home, and you take out $25,000, minus closing costs, in cash.

 When you do a cash-out refinance, the cash you get is tax-free.
 Yes, you’ll have to pay it back as part of your mortgage balance, but it’s at a much lower interest rate than you might otherwise get with an unsecured loan like a personal loan.